 However, the American Association of Colleges of Nursing (AACN) plans to require all CRNA programs to transition from Master of Science in Nursing (MSN) to Doctor of Nursing Practice (DNP) programs by 2025.

-All in all, CRNAs spend about seven to eight years in their pursuit of the career.
-Additionally, CRNAs must pass a certification exam administered by the National Board of Certification & Recertification of Nurse Anesthetist.
+All in all, CRNAs spend about seven to eight years in the pursuit of their career.
+Additionally, CRNAs must pass a certification exam administered by the National Board of Certification & Recertification of Nurse Anesthetists.

 The good news is that it pays very well.